Skip to main content

 Distinguished Lecture Series

 The Distinguished Lecture Series invites internationally established ethicists to lecture at Saint Louis University.
-The series aims to discuss major emerging issues in health care ethics with faculty and doctoral students, as well as the larger University community.
+The series aims to discuss major emerging issues in health care ethics with faculty, doctoral students, and the larger University community.

 View the Flyer